 Finding the Best Mattress for Side Sleepers

 The major factors a mattress for side sleepers must address are support and also cushion.
-The cushion aspect is important because of the vulnerability of pressure points in this position.
-However, support must also be a top priority because this position also makes people more susceptible to shoulder and hip pain if there is not enough firmness in the mattress to hold up the body evenly.
+The cushion is important because of the vulnerability of pressure points in this position.
+However, support must also be a priority because this position also makes people more susceptible to shoulder and hip pain if there is not enough firmness in the mattress to hold up the body evenly.
 The ideal mattress for side sleepers takes both of these factors into account.
 That’s why we recommend the Amerisleep AS3 as the best mattress for side sleepers with shoulder pain, which offers a medium firmness level to accommodate side sleepers and anyone transitioning from their current back or stomach sleeping habits to sleeping on their side.